ernieayala/ernies-modern-layout/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/T6T24X2VD)

 ## You should know
-- There is a lot of redundant CSS because I don't want to step on the global formatting right now.
+- This is a fun side project for me and I made it to support my GMing tastes but I'm happy that other people are enjoying it.
-- Not all the modules will have my styling.
+- Not all the modules and systems will have my styling.
 Make an issue on Github if you want me to look at one.
 - Only tested on Chrome.
 Feel free to make a issue on Github for other browsers.
-- This is a fun side project for me and I made it to support my GMing tastes but I'm happy that other people are enjoying it.

 <img src="https://github.com/ernieayala/ernies-modern-layout/raw/master/images/eml-default.jpg"
      style="max-width: 100%;" />